 I suspected that what I had been given was far from the real deal.
 Resort food is rarely a good representation of any country's cuisine.

-Earlier this year I decided to try esquites again, this time from a popular Mexican restaurant in my area.
+Earlier this year, I decided to try esquites again at a popular Mexican restaurant in my area.

 They called their dish a Mexican Street Corn Cup.
 This version was infinitely better than what I had at the resort in Mexico.